amigobg/pingcrm-vite/README.md

 [Windi CSS]: https://windicss.org/

-Unlike the [original demo], this replaces [webpacker] with [Vite Rails], which provides a substantially faster development experience.
+Unlike the [original demo], this replaces [webpacker] with [Vite Rails], which provides a substantially faster development experience and use SQLite3 for testing and development instead of pg.

 It also leverages [<kbd>js_from_routes</kbd>][js_from_routes] to auto-generate API methods to effortlessly integrate with the Rails backend, which works nicely in combination with <kbd>[vite-plugin-full-reload]</kbd>